Maranaho/apron/README.md

 ## Process
 1. I started by organising an api to simulate a backend for managing users with functions that allow 2.
 I structured an API to emulate a backend, providing functions for managing users, including fetching, adding, editing, and soft-deleting users.
 3. Integrated these CRUD operations using custom hooks with React Query’s useMutation to handle user modifications and asynchronously update the user list.
 4. Simulated a database by persisting the user data in localStorage.
 5. Set up automated testing using Playwright to ensure functionality.
 6. Enhanced the UI by adding components, buttons, and a table to display the user list.
 7. Developed forms for adding and editing users.
 8. Implemented form validation using React Hook Form and Yup.
 9. Styled the form and UI components with CSS Modules, utilizing tokens for consistent design.
 10. Added sorting functionality to the user list.
 11. Wrote several end-to-end tests using Playwright to validate the app’s behavior.
+12. Deployed to Vercel

 ## Improvements
 This project was completed in a single (extended) day to showcase my skills.